wavemaker/docs/learn/on-premise/wme-extract-package.md

 **RHEL**
-- Excute the following command to untar the file
+- Execute the following command to untar the file
   ```
    tar -xvf < wme-installer-filename >
    ```